john-cd/rust_howto/bk/drafts/categories/command-line-interface/argument_parsing.md

   -n, --number <num>  Five less than your favorite number.
 ```

-We can test the application by running a command like the following.
+We can test the application by running a command like the following:

 ```bash
 cargo run -- -f myfile.txt -n 251